 Our chair, footstool and cup holder were protected from the elements with water based varnish and dye, reducing the emission of Volatile Organic Compounds (VoCs) into the air – and recognizing the contribution of OSC’s finishing department.

-We sprayed all the pieces individually and then screwed the whole chair together.
-Next, we assembled the footstool and mounted the cup holder we fashioned from the pallet.
+Next, we assembled the seat and back of chair, and mounted the cup holder, also fashioned from the pallet.

-Before we gathered in a room at the Science Centre for the throwdown, hubs made a last minute purchase in the gift shop.
-He found a coin bank in the shape of a can with OSC’s logo on it and purchased it to top off the cup holder as a final touch.
+Before we gathered in a room at the Science Centre for the throw down, Hubs made a last minute purchase in the gift shop.
+He found a coin bank in the shape of a can with OSC’s logo on it.
+The perfect final touch to complete the cup holder!

-One day when I get around to making a chair for our own use at home, I think it would be fun to incorporate something personal to us.
-I would enlarge either a layout of our own house, a satellite view of our street or even an vintage map of our neighbourhood for the découpage element.
-Maybe I’d even use my Birdz of a Feather logo as the tissue paper element on the back of the chair 🙂
+If I were to create another découpage chair, I probably wouldn’t expose it directly to the elements.
+A 3-season porch or under an awning would be more appropriate.
+For our own home, it would be fun to incorporate something personal to us.
+Maybe a layout of our house, a satellite view of our street or even a vintage map of our neighbourhood for the découpage element.
+I might even repeat the tissue paper element on the back using our Birdz of a Feather logo 🙂